PART ONE: ANACHRONISM

 "Why would you go that way?"
 I cried.
 "Run the opposite direction!"

-"Come on."
-Bonnie slid from her own bed and stumbled after Eowyn.
+"Don't be such a coward, Ana."
+Bonnie slid from her own bed and stumbled after Éowyn.

-"Ana!
-Bonnie!"
-Nick leapt across the room to join us.
+"There you are!"
+Pushing his blankets aside, Nick leapt across the room to join us.
 He grabbed a hold of our wrists.
-"Look out!"
+"What's going on?
+Ana?"

 Bonnie tried to move me out of the way, but I remained rooted to the ground.